vamsikri-hash/GetNews/README.md

 ## simple single page to get news using api in js.

-Contains three buttons to fetch certain news
+Contains four buttons to fetch certain news

 - Sports
 - Entertainment